DARK

 “Now you just hold your horses,” Derek’s mother said.
 “We have to sing.”

 Derek’s friends and brother rapidly broke into “Happy Birthday” while the adults, lost in various conversations, slowly joined in the song.
-As they sang, Derek glanced around the table at his friends and then out the window.
-He was glad he wasn’t alone, and that it was light out.
-The dark things weren’t there.
+As they sang, Derek glanced around the table at his friends.
+Dianne Chang smiled at him.
+He felt his face flush so he turned to look out the window, afraid she’d see and realize he had a crush on her.
+Derek was glad he wasn’t alone, and that it was light out when he looked out the window.

 He gathered those wishes, wrapped them in good thoughts, and sent them out to the world.
 Derek then blew out all the candles in a single breath and smiled his signature half-smile.